I’m peering out the window waiting for the bus to arrive and drop off my first grader.

 Check out The Beginners Guide to Family Routines for more details on how to get started with an after school routine.

 To make this routine even easier, I created an After School Routine Checklist for my son.
 This After School Routine Checklist helps him create good habits, and build independence, while assuring he gets his important tasks done.
-You can grab your checklist below.

 Our Typical After School Routine